-Module C provides the student with the theory and hands-on application involved in providing basic patient care as would be required by a nursing assistant and/or patient care technician.
-Students will take and record vital signs, demonstrate skills for appropriate personal patient care, simulate procedures for admitting, transferring, and discharging patients, and discuss restorative care and meeting the patients' physical and psychosocial needs.
+Module C provides the student with the theory and hands-on application involved in providing basic patient care as would be required by a certified nursing assistant and/or patient care technician.
+Students will take and record vital signs, demonstrate skills for appropriate personal patient care, simulate procedures for admitting, transferring and discharging patients, and discuss restorative care and meeting the patients' physical and psycho-social needs.
+Outof-class activities will be assigned and assessed as part of this module.
+Prerequisite: None Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20 profession.
+Students will perform the procedures and record electrocardiographs and demonstrate how to interpret basic EKG's for possible abnormalities.
+This module will provide the student with skills required for CPR certification.
+CPR Course Certification will be campus specific.
 Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20